T-Tiffanyyau/Spreadsheet/README.md

 ## Additional function

-A additional search function is added
+Additional search function are added

 1. "Search by Value"